tagspaces/documentation/docs/thumbnails.md

 ## <a id="customThumbnails" href="#customThumbnails">Custom thumbnails for files and folders</a>

-Starting with version 3.2, TagSpaces PRO offers the ability to manually set and change the thumbnail of every file type and folder.
+<ProFeature /> TagSpaces Pro offers the ability to manually set and change the thumbnail of every file type and folder.
 The following video show how to set a custom image as a thumbnail to any folder used in TagSpaces.

 <iframe width="100%" height="500" src="https://www.youtube-nocookie.com/embed/ZgnRRO1zdGc?rel=0" frameBorder="0" allow="autoplay; encrypted-media; picture-in-picture" allowFullScreen></iframe>